 - Muffins are one of the many ways to bake dog-friendly cake batters.
 See our comprehensive post on homemade birthday and special occasion dog cakes for additional information on types of cakes, decorating ideas, storage, and more.

 - Batters for muffins and cakes can be baked into other shapes and sizes.
 Adjust your cooking times and/or temperatures accordingly.

 Recipe and Ingredient Tips and Tricks

 - When using ingredients like yogurt for dogs, take care when shopping to avoid doggy no-nos and artificial sweeteners, especially xylitol, which is extremely dangerous for dogs.
 Xylitol may also be labelled under as sweetener code 967.

-- Any suitable fruit that your dog enjoys can be substituted for the strawberries.
-If you use frozen berries instead of fresh, remember that frozen fruit lowers the temperature of the batter, which can result in a slightly longer baking time.
+- Any dog-friendly fruit or berry your dog like can be substituted for strawberries.
+If you use frozen berries instead of fresh, remember that frozen fruit lowers the temperature of the batter and can require a slightly longer baking time.
 Drop the temperature a little, if needed.

 - Most varieties of edible culinary mints are safe for dogs in small quantities; however, don’t use mint oils or flavourings as they can contain unsuitable additives.
 Keep the quantities small to avoid and overpowering scent and flavour (and for tummy safety as with any herbs for dogs).
 Mint is a herb that some dogs love, some dogs hate.
 If your dog is the latter, you can leave it out.
 Easy peasy!